Notice of Annual General Meeting of Klövern AB (publ)

 The decision-making process in order to determine, review and apply the guidelines

-The Remuneration Committee is commissioned to further monitor and evaluate, during the year, ongoing and completed programs for variable remuneration for the Company’s management, as well as current remuneration levels and remuneration structures in the Company.
+The Remuneration Committee is commissioned to further monitor and evaluate during the year ongoing and completed programs for variable remuneration for the Company’s management, the application of guidelines for remuneration to senior executives and current remuneration levels and remuneration structures in the Company.
 The Remuneration Committee shall also, within the framework of the guidelines decided by the Annual General Meeting, prepare proposals regarding remuneration to the CEO and other senior executives.
 Members of the Executive Management do not attend the Board’s consideration of, and decisions regarding, remuneration-related matters, insofar as they themselves are affected by the matters.

 Derogation from the guidelines

 The Board may resolve on derogation from the guidelines entirely or partially if there are special circumstances applicable in the individual case and if a derogation is necessary in order to serve the Company’s long-term interests, including its sustainability, or in order to ensure the Company’s economic viability.
 It is the Remuneration Committee’s task to prepare the Board’s decision regarding remuneration, which includes decisions regarding derogation from the guidelines.

 Shareholders’ views and significant changes in the guidelines

 The proposal for guidelines presented at the 2021 Annual General Meeting does not entail, in addition to the fact that the CEO can also receive variable remuneration, any significant changes in relation to the Company’s existing remuneration guidelines.
 The company has not received any comments from shareholders on existing guidelines for remuneration to senior executives.